mainwp/Bulk-Setting-Manager-Keys/Classic Editor/README.md

-## Classic Editor settings key
+## Classic Editor - Disallow Users to Switch Editors

-Tested version of WordPress 4.9.8, plugin version was Classic Editor 0.4.
+Tested version of WordPress 5.0, plugin version was Classic Editor 1.1.

 This file is a key for the settings of the [Classic Editor](https://wordpress.org/plugins/classic-editor/).
+The key is set to disallow users to switch editors.

 ## How to use this key